bvcms/bvcmsapi/source/API-OData.rst

     This tool comes on a Mac and can be downloaded for Windows.

     OData uses a `$` (dollar sign) in the URL for filter operations.
+    Curl does not properly encode the $ sign.
-    In the following curl commands, we show the dollar sign as escaped with a `\` in front of it.
+    So, in the following curl commands, we show the dollar sign as escaped with a `\\` in front of it.
     The acutal URL that will be used does not have that backslash.

 .. note::